 That's as opposed to the year of release, so the Beatles are nestled in the 60s rather than the 80, 90s, 00s and 10s, when their back catalogue was re-released and re-re-released.

 But perhaps most impressive of all, Alexa can take the role formerly filled by disinterested record shop employees: you can ask her to play half-remembered tunes, by quoting snatches of their lyrics.
+Amazon claims that "70 something per cent" of the tunes available have searchable lyrics.

 Although sadly, you can't yet hum a tune you heard last Thursday and get playback that way.